Maxwell Jacob Friedman: Championship reigns (2024–present)

-At Double or Nothing on May 26, 2024, MJF returned after nearly a hiatus of five months by attacking Adam Cole and revealing that he had re-signed with AEW.
+At Double or Nothing on May 26, 2024, MJF returned after a nearly five month hiatus by attacking Adam Cole and revealing that he had re-signed with AEW.
 After a mini feud with Rush, who MJF defeated on the June 19 episode of Dynamite, MJF turned heel by attacking Daniel Garcia at Beach Break special episode of Dynamite on July 3.
 At Dynamite 250 on July 17, MJF defeated Will Ospreay and won the AEW International Championship for the first time, in a match that finished only seconds short of the sixty-minute time limit.
 At Blood & Guts on July 24, MJF unofficially renamed the International Championship to the AEW American Championship with a brand new belt design that featured the colors of the American flag and would successfully defend the title in Consejo Mundial de Lucha Libre against Templario and Revolution Pro Wrestling against Michael Oku.
-On August 25 at All In: London, MJF lost the title back to Ospreay after interference from a returning Daniel Garcia, ending his reign at 39 days.
+On August 25 at All In, MJF lost the title back to Ospreay after interference from a returning Daniel Garcia, ending his reign at 39 days.
 On September 7 at All Out, MJF defeated Garcia.
 On October 12 at WrestleDream, MJF made his return after a brief hiatus and attempted to attack Garcia, but would be chased off by a returning Adam Cole, reigniting their feud.
 On November 23 at Full Gear, MJF defeated Cole's Undisputed Kingdom stablemate Roderick Strong.
 On December 28 at Worlds End, MJF successfully defended his Dynamite Diamond Ring against Cole, ending their feud.
 After defeating Cole, MJF began a feud with "Hangman" Adam Page, who MJF lost to at Revolution on March 9, 2025.